A list of the financial aid a student has been awarded from the various programs (federal, state and campus).

 Title IV Aid:

-Federal student aid programs regulated by the U.S. Department of Education under Title IV, Pell Grant, SEOG, Perkins Loan, Stafford Subsidized and Unsubsidized Loans and PLUS Loans.
+Federal student aid programs regulated by the U.S. Department of Education under Title IV, Pell Grant, SEOG, Perkins Loan, Direct Subsidized and Unsubsidized Loans and PLUS Loans.

 D'Youville College is an independent Catholic college located in Buffalo, New York.
 Founded by the Grey Nuns in 1908, the college is accredited by the Middle States Commission on Higher Education and other accrediting agencies.